Chris Duarte Is On Fire To Start His NBA Career

-The Knicks, Hawks, Blazers And Thunder Have All Gotten A Taste Of Indiana Pacers' Rookie Chris Duarte
+The New York Knicks, Atlanta Hawks, Portland Trail Blazers And OKC Thunder Have All Gotten A Taste Of Indiana Pacers' Rookie Chris Duarte

 The NBA thing has worked out so far for Chris Duarte.

-The Pacers are 2-2 after losing their first two games to the New York Knicks and Atlanta Hawks, but have stormed back to win two straight blowouts over the Portland Trail Blazers and Oklahoma City Thunder.
+They lost their first two games to the New York Knicks and Atlanta Hawks, but stormed back to win two straight blowouts over the Portland Trail Blazers and Oklahoma City Thunder.

 Duarte has been sensational in all four games.